kitoki/kitoki.github.io/_posts/book - C notes for professional.md

 | LLONG_MAX | long long int | +9223372036854775807 / 263 - 1 |
 | ULLONG_MAX | unsigned long long int | 18446744073709551615 / 264 - 1 |

-If the value of an object of type char sign-extends when used in an expression, the value of CHAR_MIN shall be the same as that of SCHAR_MIN and the value of CHAR_MAX shall be the same as that of SCHAR_MAX .
-If the value of an object of type char does not sign-extend when used in an expression, the value of CHAR_MIN shall be 0 and the value of CHAR_MAX shall be the same as that of UCHAR_MAX.
+If the value of an object of type char sign-extends` when used in an expression, the value of `CHAR_MIN` shall be the same as that of `SCHAR_MIN` and the value of `CHAR_MAX` shall be the same as that of `SCHAR_MAX`.
+If the value of an object of type char does `not sign-extend` when used in an expression, the value of `CHAR_MIN` shall be `0` and the value of `CHAR_MAX` shall be the same as that of `UCHAR_MAX`.

-The C99 standard added a new header, <stdint.h>, which contains definitions for fixed width integers.
+The C99 standard added a new header, `<stdint.h>`, which contains definitions for fixed width integers.
 See the fixed width integer example for a more in-depth explanation

 > #### Section 3.4: Floating Point Constants
 ```c